 Expense guidelines for TGS funded expenses:

-- Policy exceptions will not be entertained in FY21.
+- Policy exceptions will not be entertained.
 Individuals will be responsible for expenses that exceed or fall beyond policy thresholds.

 - TGS awards are for one year (usually the fiscal year) and do not roll over into the following year.
 Expenses should be entered in the system by no later than 8/15 to allow time for all of the approvals.
 Expenses that do not post within the correct fiscal year will need to be switched to a non-TGS chartstring or will count towards the next year's award for multi-year awards.